 How does data protection work in healthcare?

 The digitization of healthcare – including the electronic patient record, online video appointments and electronic doctor’s letters – opens up many possibilities.
-Digital identities, secure encryption methods and the telematics infrastructure network guarantee data protection and data privacy in this context.
+Digital identities, secure encryption methods and the telematics infrastructure network are all ways in which data protection and data privacy are guaranteed in this context.

 At a glance